 These cookies are easy to make and only require a few staple Paleo ingredients.
 They are soft, chewy and exploding with fall flavor!

 Ingredients in Paleo Pumpkin Coconut Cookies

 Here's what you need to make these healthy pumpkin cookies

 - vanilla extract

 - unsweetened shredded coconut

 Because of the simplicity of this recipe, there are not many ingredient substitutions.

 I have only tested this recipe using almond butter, but any other creamy nut or seed butter should work as a replacement.
-Some great Paleo alternatives would be cashew butter or sunflower seed butter.
-Peanut butter should work as well, but is no strict Paleo.
+Some great paleo alternatives would be unsweetened cashew butter or sunflower seed butter.
+Peanut butter should work as well, but is no strict paleo.